BITEWKRER/Lung-Nodule-Segmentation-Framework/readme.md

 3. use `trainLIDC or trainLuna` can train different models

-4. usr `evaluateLIDC` or `evaluateLuna` can evaluate different models
+4. use `evaluateLIDC` or `evaluateLuna` can evaluate different models

 5. Due to the weight of different models and loss functions is too large, it cannot be uploaded to Github, please contact me if necessary